 I build more than an online buisness card.
 My websites allow easy updates without any coding.
 If you can fill out a form, you can update your site.

-I have over 12 years of experience doing web-based back-ends for site management as well as web-based applications.
+I have over 15 years of experience building websites & web-based back-ends for site management as well as applications.

 With my Helpdesk utility, I can remotely view your computer's screen safely and securely to help fix many problems.

 Below are more websites that I have built.
 Many have management sections that allow the posting up updates such as news, photos, products and much much more.
 I specialize in developing sites that anyone can maintain without knowing HTML or how to work with databases.
 Many of these sites are database-driven and can be updated in real time.

 Beginning at the age of 9, I have always been involved in one way or another with computers.
 I've built them, repaired them, programmed them and tought classes on how to use them.
 I've been a hacker, a phreaker, a member of the earliest online chat communities and bulletin board systems starting with the 300 baud dialup "doo-dah" modems, blue & red boxes.
 Technology has advanced and I've seen it all.
 This unique level of experience has allowed me to evolve and learn as technology has advanced.

 My domain name, ericdunlap.com was registered in 1996.
 I was blogging before it had a name and building websites before many people knew what they were.
 I had high-speed DSL in 1998 while everyone I knew still had dialup AOL accounts.